oanapintoiu/bank_tech_test/README.md

 1. **BankAccount Controller Tests**:

+* key notes: declared a variable `account` using `let` that will represent the creation of a new instance of the `BankAccount class` at the start of each test.

 * deposits (passed):
   * add 1000, expect balance to be 1000;
   * add 1000, add 1000 and expect balance to be 2000;